civitz/civitz.github.io/_posts/2016-01-09-on-immutability-and-builders-in-java.md

 You can find an unpolished version of this code at [this github repo](https://github.com/civitz/java-experiments/tree/master/src/main/java/io/github/civitz/java/experiments/immutables).

+# [EDIT: 2016-11-30]

+Apparently immutables.io have already issued the problem with and provided [the same solution](https://immutables.github.io/immutable.html#staged-builder) with an handy annotation!
+Yay immutables!

 # Footnotes

 <b id="f1">1</b>The order is a side effect of the interface chain, but can be exploited to force a particular ordering. [↩](#a1).